 These nine examples reflect our tendency to invite, or even subconsciously require, others to control us.
+The patters were discovered through an effort to develop a training for coaches.
 If you do one or more of these things consistently, you may be inviting more control into your life than you consciously want.

 If you don’t take care of yourself, you send a subconscious message to others.
 The message is: I can’t take care of myself, so please take care of me.
 This invites others to intervene and tell you what you should be doing.
 It also invites them to nag you to get yourself together.
 You are inviting control from others by neglecting yourself.